vacp2p/rfc/edf.md

 ## Abstract

-In this specification, we describe the [data field used in Waku](./waku.md#abnf-specification), this is relevant for decrypting incoming messages.
+In this specification, we describe the [data field used in Waku](./waku.md#abnf-specification) for the encryption, decryption and signing of messages.

 ## Specification